CandresFelipe/Napptilus-project/README.md

 ```bash
   cd napptilus project
 ```
-Before starting the server, you need to setup the local env variables.
+Before starting vite server, you need to setup the local env variables.
 For this you need to create a `.env` file in the root of your project and add this endpoint:

 ```
 VITE_API_URL="https://itx-frontend-test.onrender.com/api/"
 ```
+( The endpoint may change subjected to operability )

 Install dependencies